-Gilbert (1987) stated that when testing for trends using time series data, variations added by regularly spaced cycles make it more difficult to detect trends if they exist.
+Gilbert (1987) stated that variations added by regularly spaced cycles make it more difficult to detect trends if they exist.
 Regarding environmental data, Gilbert mentioned that major cycles are often referred to as seasonality.
 To address this issue, Hirsch and Slack (1984) developed the SK test.
 It removes the effect of the seasonal cycles.
 DEP uses the SK test to look for trends for each indicator at each surface water and groundwater Trend Network site.
-R software (R Core Team 2022) and the kendallSeasonalTrendTest function in the EnvStats R package (Millard 2013) are used to perform these analyses.
+R software (R Core Team 2025) and the kendallSeasonalTrendTest function in the EnvStats R package (Millard 2013) are used to perform these analyses.